Bahasa Rojak

-Bahasa Rojak (Malay for "mixed language") or Rojak language is a Malaysian pidgin (trade language) formed by code-switching among two or more of the many languages of Malaysia.
-Bahasa means "language", while rojak means "mixture" in Malay, and is a local food of the same name.
+Bahasa Rojak (Malay for "mixed language") is a form of communication in Malaysia formed by code-switching among two or more of its many languages as some kind of pidgin (trade language); rojak refers to a local salad which also invokes the meaning of "mixture".

 History

 Rojak language of Malaysia can be traced back to 1402, in the early Malacca of Parameswara, an international port where more than 80 languages from a variety of cultures were spoken.
 Worldwide traders, settlers, and original dwellers speaking multiple languages in a conversation was common.

-According to the Encyclopedia of Malaysia (Languages and Literature), it is a contact language, specifically a pidgin, known in modern Malaysia as Rojak language.
-The uniqueness of Rojak language is in its code-switching style.
-A person who speaks Rojak language may begin with standard Malay, continue with English, then mix one or two words in Cantonese garnished with Tamil, and finish with Mandarin Chinese or some fashionable Japanese words.
-During Parameswara's time, when two groups of traders without a shared language met, they would try many possible languages in order to best understand each other, and the result would be a pidgin or Rojak.
+According to the Encyclopedia of Malaysia (Languages and Literature), it is a contact language, specifically a pidgin, known in modern Malaysia as rojak language.
+The uniqueness of rojak language is in its code-switching style.
+A person who speaks rojak language may begin with standard Malay, continue with English, then mix one or two words in Cantonese garnished with Tamil, and finish with Mandarin Chinese or some fashionable Japanese words.
+During Parameswara's time, when two groups of traders without a shared language met, they would try many possible languages in order to best understand each other, and the result would be a pidgin or rojak.